mehullakra/KITTI-Object-Detection-with-YOLOv5/README.md

 Clone the YOLOv5 repository and install its dependencies:

-in `custom_requirements.txt' we comment out the pytorch related code since we already installed it.
+in `custom_requirements.txt` we comment out the pytorch related code since we already installed it.

 ```bash
 git clone https://github.com/ultralytics/yolov5